velev1/CSharp-Part-2/04. Numeral Systems/homework/07. One system to any other/README.md

 ## Input
 - On the first line you will receive the number **s**
 - On the second line you will receive a number in base **s** - **N**
+  - There will not be leading zeros
 - On the third line you will receive the number **d**

 ## Output
 - Print **N** in base **d**
   - There should not be leading zeros
-  - Letters should be uppercase
+  - Use uppercase letters

 ## Constraints
 - 2 <= **s**, **d** <= 16